skiplang/skip/docs/overview/base_classes.md

 }
 ```

 There will be cases where a class can inherit the same method from 2 different paths.
 When that is the case, the conflict must be resolved explicitly with the construction `from`.
-Note that methods are final by default, so we had to explicitly define them as overridable in the parents.
+Note that methods are final by default, so we have to explicitly define them as overridable in the parents.